roodriiigooo/PWNAGOTCHI-CUSTOM-FACES-MOD/README.md

 ```console
 root@pwnagotchi:/# tail -f /var/log/pwnagotchi.log
 ```
-- Restore the backup files that we placed in `/files-backup/`
+- Restore the backup files that we placed in `/files-backup/` and try again

 - If you don't have permission, try `chmod 777`